The Quantum-Classical Boundary for Precision Interferometric Measurements

-In this letter we study measurement of an optical phase shift which remains fixed in time, where optical loss is the dominant non-ideal process, focusing on the precision one can achieve whilst passing a limited number of photons through the phase-shift.
-This situation affords the opportunity for a truly non-classical advantage which cannot be emulated by increased laser power. \pcomment{Performing high precision measurements using low levels of incident energy is necessary to perform measurements of biological and other delicate systems \cite{taylor2016}}.
-First we will compare the properties of N00N state and classical MP strategies, as well as optimal classical MP and optimal quantum strategies \cite{knysh2011, escher2011}.
+For our analysis, we will compare the performance of N00N state and classical MP strategies, as well as optimal classical MP and optimal quantum strategies \cite{knysh2011, escher2011}.
 In search of practical quantum strategies, we then look at how well one can do with Gaussian states and intensity measurements.
 We will also consider classical input states in more general optical setups, to assess further scope for increased precision afforded by non-classical techniques.
+By investigating the potential of interferometric setups which use only classical techniques, we aim to find out what advantage can only be achieved using non-classical techniques and thereby illuminate the quantum-classical boundary for precision optical phase estimation.

+We note that recent work by other authors \cite{dorner2009, demkowicz2010, demkowicz2014entangle} compares phase estimation strategies including MP strategies, on the basis of a resource which is defined as the number of particles in the probe multiplied by the number of passes through the phase shift.
+Using this definition N00N states are equivalent to classical MP strategies for example.
+By studying the capabilities of {\it all} possible input states with fixed definite photon number $N$, it was found that the use of general quantum probe states instead of classical strategies can provide a reduction in RMSE of at most ~39.3\% for all values of the loss parameter involved \cite{demkowicz2014entangle}.
+In contrast, the resource definition we use applies in particular for optical phase estimation, and accounts for changes in probe intensity at the sample throughout the sensing process to evaluate the total exposure of the sample.